 Tinnitus is the perception of internal noises when there is no external acoustic stimuli.
 Tinnitus sufferers often describe the noise they hear as similar to a high pitch whistle, or steam escaping.
 Others describe what they are hearing as akin to the sound of high voltage wires, a humming sound, or even music.

 Auditory processing disorder (APD) is a hearing-related problem that affects about 5% of school-aged children.
 Children with this condition can't process what they hear in the same way other kids do because their ears and brain don't fully coordinate.

-After you have been fitted for your hearing aid, we will periodically monitor your hearing and reprogram your hearing aids on a regular schedule.
-You are welcome to drop in any time during office hours if you have any concerns or questions.
+After you have been fitted for your hearing aid, we will monitor your hearing and reprogram your hearing aids on a regular schedule.
+To book an adjustment, please send us an email or call ahead to secure an appointment.